govend/govend/README.md

 In my (limited) experience, `go get` has been very effective for downloading and adding golang packages into a local development `$GOPATH`.
 Yet, when using `go get` as a step in production deployments it has not been as nearly effective.
 In my (again limited) experience, depending on the OS build, network environment, and hosting provider `go get` might fail.

 `govend` solves this problem by pulling golang dependencies into your project repo.
-By creating a `deps.json` file indicate your `vendor` directory and list your `go get` dependencies, running `govend` will copy your third party packages into your repository.
+By creating a `deps.json` file that lists your `go get` dependencies, running `govend` will copy those packages into your desired repository directory.

-`govend` achieve this by being a very simple wrapper around `go get`.
+This is achieved by wrapping `go get` and only managing the movement of dependency files and packages.
+It is true that pulling files and packages from the $GOPATH into repos is not a difficult task, but if used correctly this simple feature can **go** a long way... :)

 ### Example

-> First create a `deps.json` file at the root of your repository.
+> First create a `deps.json` file at the root of your project/repo, much like a README.md.

 ```javascript
 {